-12.7.1 Natural and cultural landmarks shall be shown (e.g. bluffs, cliffs, sand dunes, cities, towns, roads, railroads, isolated lighthouses, etc.).

-12.7.1.1 It is recommended that the geographical place names should be included only when they are required to avoid confusion or ambiguity.

-12.7.2 Shore lines, lakes, rivers and streams shall be shown.

-12.7.3 Relief shall be shown in a manner best suited to the particular elevation and obstacle characteristics of the area covered by the chart.

-12.7.4 It is recommended that when shown, spot elevations should be carefully selected.
+- 12.7.1 Natural and cultural landmarks shall be shown (e.g. bluffs, cliffs, sand dunes, cities, towns, roads, railroads, isolated lighthouses). - 12.7.1.1 Geographical place names should be included only when they are required to avoid confusion or ambiguity. - 12.7.2 Shore lines, lakes, rivers and streams shall be shown. - 12.7.3 Relief shall be shown in a manner best suited to the particular elevation and obstacle characteristics of the area covered by the chart. - 12.7.4 When shown, spot elevations should be carefully selected.

-Note.- The value of certain spot elevations/heights in relation to both mean sea level and aerodrome elevation may be given.
+Note- The value of certain spot elevations/heights in relation to both mean sea level and aerodrome elevation may be given.